Chilton County, Alabama: Government

 The County Commission is made up of seven members elected by cumulative vote (CV).
 "Chilton County adopted cumulative voting in 1988 as part of the settlement of a vote dilution lawsuit brought against its previous election system.
 According to the 1990 Census, African Americans constituted 9.9% of the county's voting age population."
 Although passage of the Voting Rights Act of 1965 enabled African Americans to register and vote, in Chilton County no African American was elected to the County Commission until the first cumulative voting election, held in 1988.

 African Americans in Alabama had been essentially disenfranchised by the 1901 state constitution, which required payment of a poll tax and qualification by a literacy test in order to register to vote.
 Discriminatory in practice as administered by white officials, this system excluded most blacks from the state's political system for decades in the 20th century before Congress passed the Voting Rights Act of 1965.
-Since then, African Americans were able finally to register and vote in the county and state for the first time since the late 19th century.
+After that, African Americans were able finally to register and vote in the county and state for the first time since the late 19th century.

 In counties in which there is a minority population and members are elected at-large or by single-member districts, minorities may be unable to elect representatives in a system dominated by the majority.
 The adoption of cumulative voting in Chilton County has enabled the minority to elect candidates of their choice by pooling their votes.
 Bobby Agee was elected as a Chilton County Commissioner in 1988 and again in the second cumulative voting election in 1992.
 Cumulative voting depends on a multi-seat election, whether at-large or by district.
 "The cumulative options provide a minority of voters an opportunity to concentrate their support for a candidate or candidates more effectively than they can under the more traditional voting rules used in this country."
 In 2014, the county commission had an African-American commissioner among its seven members.
 However, in 2018, the county commissioners were all white males.

 The commission hires a County Administrator to handle daily management of county business.

 Chilton County is reliably Republican at the presidential level.
 The last Democrat to win the county in a presidential election is Jimmy Carter, who won it by a majority in 1976.